-- 3.1 Planning permission is sought to change the use of Eagle Square to allow a temporary market use for a further period of up to 12 months to accommodate 12 market stalls.
-Planning permission had previously been granted for the same in December 2020, but this has since lapsed.
-Over the next 12 months the Council will undertake a full review of the permanent location of the market within Arnold Town Centre, in consultation with market traders and residents. - 3.2 Each stall would have maximum dimensions of 3.6m in length, 1.2m in width and 2.5m in height.
-2no. waste bins secured within an enclosure would be provided to the High Street boundary.
+- 3.1 Planning permission is sought to change the use of Eagle Square to make the current temporary market use permanent to accommodate 12 market stalls.
+Two planning permissions have previously been granted for the same for this use, albeit on a temporary basis in 2020 and 2024. - 3.2 Each stall would have maximum dimensions of 3.6m in length, 1.2m in width and 2.5m in height.
+2no. waste bins secured within an enclosure would be provided to the High Street boundary. - 3.3 Opening hours are however proposed as being 08.00 22.00, 7 days per week.